Philip-Scott/deck-buddy/remote-desktop/readme.md

 # Remote Desktop

 Tweaking your Steam Deck in desktop mode is much easier with a keyboard and mouse.
 If you don't happen to have a USB-C dock to plug it in, you can use [Krfb](https://userbase.kde.org/Krfb) to share your desktop with your PC.
-Note that is is not performant enough to scream gameplay.
+Note that is is **not** performant enough to stream gameplay.

 ![remote-desktop demo](.screenshots/remote-desktop-demo.png)